-Change the word “winter” to “recession,” and this warning makes just as much sense in our world.
-Like the climate in “Game of Thrones,” our economy moves in cycles, with years of economic growth followed by years of decline.
-Even when the economy seems to be booming, another recession is always on the horizon.
+The U.S. economy moves in cycles, with years of economic growth followed by years of decline.
+It’s a bit like the cycle of seasons in the TV show “Game of Thrones,” where summer can last for years at a time, but winter always comes eventually.
+In the same way, even when the economy seems to be booming, another recession is always on the horizon.
 It’s impossible to predict exactly when the next recession will hit, but there’s no question that it will come.

-If you want to make sure the next economic slump doesn’t harm you or your family, take a page out of House Stark’s book and plan ahead.
-Just as the people of the northern kingdom spend the summer preserving their harvest to get them through the coming winter, you can take advantage of an economic boom to shore up your finances.
+If you want to make sure the next economic slump doesn’t harm you or your family, follow the example of House Stark’s in the show.
+Its motto, “Winter is coming,” warns that even in the middle of summer, you always need to be planning for the next winter.
+Just as the people of the northern kingdom spend the summer preserving their harvest, you can take advantage of an economic boom to shore up your personal finances.
 That way, when the next downturn hits, it won’t take you down with it.

 1. Improve Your Employability

 When a recession hits, employers cut back on hiring and sometimes even scale back staff.
-Finding a new job becomes harder, and there’s a greater risk of losing the one you have.
+As the unemployment rate rises, you face a greater risk of job loss and a lower chance of finding a new job.
 No matter how secure your job seems right now, it pays to prepare yourself for the possibility of a harsher job market.

 Take the Plunge on a New Job